 Figure 3.
-Values for clustering coefficient (a) and average path length (b) through differents values for agent capacity edition.
-Executions correspond to 100.000 time units.
-It shows the corresponding values for clustering coefficient and average path length when model runs with 105 time units, the x axis are the values for k and each line correspond to executions with 101, 102 and 103 agents.
+Values for clustering coefficient (a) and average path length (b) through different values for agent edition capacity.
+Executions correspond to 100,000 time units.
+This figure shows the corresponding values for clustering coefficient and average path length when the model was run with 105 time units.
+Along the x axis are the values for k and each line corresponds to executions with 101, 102 and 103 agents.